-Water is one of the key ingredients to a healthy diet.
-It's important to keep your body hydrated for a number of reasons.
+The summer may be winding down, but that doesn't mean that your level of hydration should take a dip as well.
+Through the summer months it's important to keep your body hydrated for a number of reasons.
 Did you know that our body uses 2 to 3 quarts of water per day to keep up basic functions such as body temperature regulation and metabolic processes?
 As a point of reference, that's anywhere from 64 to 96 fluid ounces of liquid!
 Not only is water needed for homeostasis, but it is essential for joints and muscle mass.
 Think of it as the fluffy pillow of fluid between your bone and cartilage.
 Don't be discouraged, though; there are plenty of ways to incorporate water into your diet.
 It doesn't have to be all about plain old H2O!
 Keep these tips in mind as you "wet" your appetite.

 1. Skip the Cubism -- It's easy to get your chill on while keeping hydrated.
 Toss some fresh berries, sliced peaches and pineapple wedges into the freezer.
 The next time you're craving a chilly refresher, use the frozen fruit instead of regular ice cubes.
 Not only will the fruit cool down your glass of water, but it also adds taste without tons of calories!
 Once you've slurped down your beverage, enjoy the fruit for a boost of filling fiber.

-4. Get It in Early -- This is one of my favorite tips to give to clients.
+3. Get It in Early -- This is one of my favorite tips to offer up to clients.
 Aim to reach at least half of your hydration goal by noon.
 This way, you'll feel less pressured as the day wears on.
 I call it the Liter by Lunch.
-It's not uncommon for one to let a whole morning pass by and consume only a single cup of coffee.
+It's not uncommon for one to let a whole morning pass away and consume only a single cup of coffee.
 Instead, commit to a full glass before your AM java jolt.
 Keep a water bottle in front of your computer screen or by your phone at all times.
 We use these items so frequently, and the visual reminder of water next to them can result in increased sippage!

 Water plays a significant role in weight loss, athletic performance and day-to-day functioning.
-So the next time you want to reach for that iced tea or soda, consider the above-mentioned tips.
+So the next time you want to reach for that iced tea or soda, consider the above mentioned five tips.
 Keeping hydrated has never been so easy!